Getting 100 Hours Driving Experience

 Look at the bigger picture.
 Most instructors/ schools have many expenses to cover for them to be able to take a Learner Driver out on the road.
 Here is a list of some of those expenses:

-- Driving Licence plus Drivers Authority Licence (the extra licence that allow instructors to teach)
+- Driving Licence plus Drivers Authority Licence (the extra licence that allow instructors to teach).
+This is only available annually and costs in excess of $315 – like everything, it increases each year.

 - Administration costs – website, advertising, google listing, photocopying assessment forms, phone bills, time allocated to returning messages and calls, internet and electricity to keep things modern and running.